McDonald’s Pick N’ Play interactive billboard game in Stockholm, controlled by a smartphone.

 What is the business upside versus a normal coupon?

 You get a higher-intent audience.
-The coupon is earned through attention and action, which typically correlates with stronger redemption and store visitation.
+The coupon is earned through attention and action, which tends to correlate with stronger redemption and store visitation.